Here’s What $2,500 Gets You for Exterior House Painting in 2025

 Additional staging, scaffolding, and labor hours add cost.

 $2,500 likely won’t cover a full paint job—it may only cover a partial repaint or trim.
+Consider calling a painter in South Bay to get an accurate estimate for multi-level homes.

 5.2 Extensive Repairs